LuqmaanMohammed/bmi_calculator/README.md

 6. Push to your branch: `git push origin feature/YourFeatureName`
 7. Open a pull request on the main repository.

-**License:**

-The BMI Calculator app is released under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute this project as per the terms of the license.

 **Contact:**

 If you have any questions, suggestions, or feedback, please don't hesitate to reach out to us.
-You can contact the project team at your-email@example.com.
+You can contact the project team at your-m.a.luqmaan2514@gmail.com.

 We hope you find the BMI Calculator app helpful in your journey toward a healthier lifestyle!